 5 Tips For PTSD Spouses Who Are Really Struggling

 The key advice that I can attest to, and share with other PTSD spouses is this:

-First, build a support system for yourself.
+(1) First, build a support system for yourself.
 Reach out and make new friends.
 Seriously.
-Certaintly, connect with other PTSD spouses online who are experiencing the same journey.
-As a matter of fact, there are some wonderful Facebook groups.
-Specifically, created for men and women who’s partners battle PTSD.
+Certaintly, connect with other PTSD spouses online who are experiencing similar things.
+As a matter of fact, there are wonderful and private Facebook groups you can join.
+Specifically created for men and women who’s marriage has been affected by PTSD.

 A few of my favorites that are invaluable are linked here:

-Of course, you can always search for “PTSD GROUPS” on Facebook and find a some that feel would be vsluable.
+Of course, you can always search for “PTSD GROUPS” on Facebook and joining a few would be valuable.

 Tip 2 For PTSD Spouses

 Secondly, make time for things that you enjoy.
 Especially, If you’ve neglected hobbies or activities that bring you joy.
 Start making time for these.
 Believe it or not, you can schedule an hour or two every couple of weeks to engage in something fun – that’s just for you.
 If you have children, take them with you to go visit with a friend who also has children.
 This adult time is very healing for you.